HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

     + Mobile Health Devices, and
     + Mobile Health Apps or infrastructure.

-* Healthcare Institutions using, purchasing, or connecting to these systems to their EHR systems.
+* Healthcare Institutions using, purchasing, or connecting these systems to their EHR systems.

-* Health Information Exchange organizations facilitating such connections.
+* Health Information Exchange (HIE) organizations facilitating such connections.

 ### Scope of Work
-The scope of this project is to develop the assessment framework and functional requirements for consumer medical devices and applications required to support the exchange of observations and other data in support of consumer health monitoring.
-This project will focus on functional requirements of devices, apps, and infrastructure regarding the observations and device related communicating data about:
+The scope of this project is to develop the assessment framework and functional requirements for mobile health devices and apps to support the exchange of observations and other data in support of consumer health monitoring.
+This project will focus on functional requirements of mobile health devices, apps, and infrastructure regarding the observations and related communication on the following data:

-* vital signs, including
+* Vital signs, including
     + height,
     + weight,
     + blood pressure,
     + O2 saturation,
+    + respiration,
-    + respiration and heart rate,
+    + heart rate,
-* physical activity (including sleep).
+    + physical activity
+    + sleep.

 #### Out of Scope
 This guide is focused on _functional_ requirements.
 As such, it specifically leaves